electrode-io/electrode/docs/chapter1/advanced/powerful-electrode-tools/electrode-explorer.md

 ## Learn more

-Wish to learn more?
-Check our [wiki](https://github.com/electrode-io/electrode-explorer/wiki) page!
+Want to learn more?
+Check out our [wiki](https://github.com/electrode-io/electrode-explorer/wiki) page!